 Laboratory and field analytical data for a site being managed under the Montana State Superfund program were originally maintained in two separate databases by two separate parties.
 Data contained within the two databases were similar but not entirely identical.
 Inconsistencies discovered between the two data sets began to adversely affect cleanup progress at the Superfund site due to eroded confidence by both parties in the completeness and accuracy of each database.
-Compounding the problem was the issue that information within each party’s database was not easily accessible by the other party in order to identify and resolve differences.
+Compounding the problem was the issue that information within each party’s database was not easily accessible by the other party to identify and resolve differences.
 The client decided to consolidate the data in a centrally located data management and document sharing system accessible by both parties.

 The merger of the two databases with input and guidance from the two parties allowed both parties to feel assured in the accuracy of important project data.
-Enhanced confidence by the two parties in the new and merged data, along with implementation of Project Direct© as a collaborative data management and document hosting solution, has allowed project stakeholders to easily access, analyze, and report on project data in support of project decisions.
+Enhanced confidence by the two parties in the new and merged data, along with implementation of a collaborative data management and document hosting solution, has allowed project stakeholders to easily access, analyze, and report on project data in support of project decisions.